stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ---
 ![Magic Leap](https://www.magicleap.com/_next/images/6bb6a7f36d800beb41f6fd7edea6e21f.jpg)

-I got a chance to play around with a Magic Leap Mixed Reality device today.
+I got a chance to play around with a Magic Leap device today.
 So, here are my quick first impressions.

 ### Pros:
 - Really light weight and comfortable to wear: game changingly so!
 The fact is that when I'm in the Hololens, I can't wait to get out and even after 5-10 mins, I've had enough.
 Not so with the Magic Leap (ML), which just feels so right.